BallisticLA/RandBLAS/test/DevNotes.md

 # Developer notes for RandBLAS' testing infrastructure

-This document doesn't don't defend previous design decisions.
+This document doesn't defend previous design decisions.
 It just explains how things work right now.
 That's easier for me (Riley) to write, and it's more useful to others.
 (Plus, it helps make the pros and cons of the current approach self-evident.)